Your Second Home In The Sun Overseas That You Can Load Up The Car And Drive To

-It’s an easy drive down Highway 15 from Arizona, on what they call the “Hassle Free Highway.”
+San Carlos is an easy drive down Highway 15 from Arizona, on what they call the “Hassle Free Highway.”
 (The hassle-free label refers to absence of vehicle permits and customs… not the absence of speed limit enforcement.)

 Properties in San Carlos are a good deal.
-A modern beachfront condo will start at about US$200,000, for a two-bedroom, 1,400-square-foot (130-square-meter), on-the-sand building.
-The best deal I saw on a house was a two-bedroom, one-bath, 1,300-square-foot (120-square-meter) home just one “realtor block” in from the beach (234 meters actual distance).
+A modern two-bedroom, 1,400-square-foot, on-the-sand condo starts at about US$200,000.
+The best deal I saw on a house was a two-bedroom, one-bath, 1,300-square-foot (120-square-meter) home just one realtor block in from the beach (234 meters actual distance).
 The asking price was only US$83,000.
-A nice beachfront house on a large lot (in the Bahia sector) will start at US$325,000.
+A nice beachfront house on a large lot (in the Bahia sector) starts at US$325,000.

-Disadvantages Of San Carlos
+Disadvantages Of San Carlos:

-Advantages Of San Carlos
+Advantages Of San Carlos:

 - San Carlos has two nice marinas with plenty of slips.